misterwhybe/FinalProject/README.md

 I use https://unpkg.com/d3-simple-slider/build/d3-simple-slider.js for the slider!
 This way it was easier to create a slider, but not too easy.
 I make use of pandas and xlrd.
 Bootstrap is used to style the webpage.
+Tooltip is used to hover over some parts of the webpage.
+I used the smiley image and happiness image, I googled on happiness and chose the two pictures!

 ### Review:
 https://ourworldindata.org/happiness-and-life-satisfaction